dftjr/reading-notes/gitnotes.md

 - Addresses vulnerability of a server as a single point of failure
 - Can replace lost information through data backups
 </details>

+## Git

+- **Snapshot:** DVCS that stores data in a file system
+  - Saved changes to projects, called commit, create a store a reference to it
+  - Only stores a reference if files has not been changed

+- **Local Operations:** Relies mostly on local operations
+  - Heavily relies on local operations
+  - Process expediency from history residing on the local disk
+  - Eliminates need for fetching information from servers
+  - Can work on projects offline

+- **Tracking Changes:** All changes to files and directories are tracked by Git
+  - File corruption and data loss will be detected

+- **Data Loss:** Set up to minimze irreversible damage to files
+  - Extremely difficult for a committed snapshot to be lost

+- **States:** Files remain in three states
+  - ***Commited***: Data secured in a local database
+  - ***Modified***: Files are changed, but not comiited to the database
+  - ***Staged***: Flags a file's change version being committed in the next snapshot